rabanti-github/NanoXLSX/README.md

 See the **[Change Log](https://github.com/rabanti-github/NanoXLSX/blob/master/Changelog.md)** for recent updates.

+## Reader Support

+Currently, only basic reader functionality is available:

+* Reading and casting of cell values into the appropriate data types
+* Reading of several worksheets in on workbook with names
+* Limited processing of styles (when reading) at the moment
+* No support of other objects than spreadsheet data at the moment

-**Note: The reader functionality is currently limited to basic workbook data, cell values and formulas in worksheets.
-Reading styles and other data is only partially supported yet.
-Styles in loaded files are only considering number formats (to determine date and time values), as well as custom formats.
+**Note: Styles in loaded files are only considering number formats (to determine date and time values), as well as custom formats.
 The scope of reader functionality may change with future versions.**

 ## Requirements